bonitasoft/bonita-doc/md/rest-api-overview.md

 | Request Method | POST|
 | Form Data | username: a username<br/>password: a password <br/>redirect: true or false<br/>redirectURL: the URL of the page to be displayed after login <br/>tenant: the tenant to log in to (optional for Teamwork, Efficiency, and Performance editions, not supported for the Community edition)|

 The response to this call generates cookies, which must be transfered with each subsequent calls.
-If the Web REST is being used in an application running in a web browser, this is handled automatically by the browser.
+If the REST API is used in an application running in a web browser, this is handled automatically by the browser.

 #### X-Bonita-API-Token cookie